esphome/esphome-docs/components/climate/pid.rst

     By taking an average of the derivative term it might become more useful for you.
 Most PID controllers call this derivative filtering.
 The derivative term is used to pre-act so don't filter too much.
 Defaults to ``1`` which is no sampling/averaging.
+    Note that averiging only takes place internally in the PIP regulator so you will still see fast variations whenever monitoring the "pid_climate_derivate" entity in the master (e.g. home assistant) or in the logs.

 - **deadband_parameters** (*Optional*): Enables a deadband to stabilise and minimise changes in the output when the temperature is close to the target temperature.
 See `Deadband Setup`_.